 The Institute focuses on helping families find answers, build connections and access resources all in one place.

 Participating parents and caregivers will attend daily lectures by experts in the field to learn about raising a child with hearing loss.
 Lecture topics include:

 - Communication choices

 - Hearing aids and cochlear implants

 - School programming

 During the Institute, children attend classrooms with experienced teachers of children who are deaf or hard of hearing.
-They have the opportunity to receive hearing, vision, psychological, speech, language and educational evaluations.
-They also can play with other children who have hearing loss.
+They will have the opportunity to receive hearing, vision, psychological, speech, language and educational evaluations.
+They can also play with other children who have hearing loss.